Characterization and Learning of Causal Graphs with Latent Confounders and Post-treatment Selection from Interventional Data: Experiments

 Following the data-generating procedure in \cref{def:interventional_CG}, we begin by randomly sampling Erdös–Rényi graphs with an average degree of 2 as the ground truth DAG for $\{X_i\}_{i=1}^N$.
 We then randomly generate 2 or 3 selection variables, each with two randomly chosen parents from $\{X_i\}_{i=1}^N$, and 2 or 3 latent confounders, each with two randomly chosen children.
 Finally, we simulate general SEMs $X_i = f(\hat{X}_{pa_{\mathcal{G}}(i)}) + \epsilon_i$, $\epsilon_i$ is sampled from $Unif([0,2]\cup[2,4])$, and select samples with $\sum f_s(X_i)$ that fall within a predefined interval, where $f$ and $f_s$ are randomly drawn from $\operatorname{linear}$, $\operatorname{square}$, $\operatorname{sin}$ and $\operatorname{tanh}$.\looseness=-1

-To evaluate the effectiveness of $\mathcal{F}$-FCI in identifying causal relations despite the presence of latent confounders and post-treatment selection, we report the main Precision and Structural Hamming Distance (SHD) metrics compared with baseline methods in \cref{fig:ex_result} (the F1-score and recall are given in \cref{fig:ex_result_other} in Appendix \ref{app:experiments}).
+To evaluate the effectiveness of $\mathcal{F}$-FCI \footnote{A Python implementation of $\mathcal{F}$-FCI is available at \url{https://github.com/GongxuLuo/F-FCI}.} in identifying causal relations despite the presence of latent confounders and post-treatment selection, we report the main Precision and Structural Hamming Distance (SHD) metrics compared with baseline methods in \cref{fig:ex_result} (the F1-score and recall are given in \cref{fig:ex_result_other} in Appendix \ref{app:experiments}).
 The experimental results demonstrate that $\mathcal{F}$-FCI outperforms baselines with an average precision of over 5\% in most configurations and lower SHD.
 These observations validate the effectiveness of $\mathcal{F}$-FCI in identifying true causal relations, whereas baselines may infer spurious ones induced by latent confounders and post-treatment selection.
 Moreover, the \textbf{ robustness of $\mathcal{F}$-FCI under different noise levels} is evaluated in \cref{robustness}, the \textbf{scalability} is evaluated in \cref{fig:fpag}, and \textbf{its ability to distinguish post-treatment selection} is assessed in \cref{table1}.\looseness=-1